Shyan1943/p4/README.md

     * Enter `heroku config`
     * Copy down the DATABASE_URL & save it in `.env` file
 * At "settings.py", import `import dj_database_url`.
 NOTE : after set the database to POSTGRES, We won't have access to old database unless revert the changes to orignal database setting
+    * Configure the project efficiently through well-kept Procfile, requirements.txt file, settings files, keep the data store configuration in a single location where it can be changed easily.
 * At Gitpod terminal :
     * enter `python3 manage.py migrate` to migrate database
     * enter `python3 manage.py createsuperuser`to create a superuser as we have switched to a new POSTGRES database